jeremy-w/ayadn/README.md

 **Mac OS X, Linux = it just works.**

-AyaDN is also compatible with Windows (install Ruby with Rubygems at [http://rubyinstaller.org](http://rubyinstaller.org)).
+Ayadn is also compatible with Windows (install Ruby with Rubygems at [http://rubyinstaller.org](http://rubyinstaller.org)).

 ### Step 1